rajann44/cy-automation/README.md

 ## Installation

-Use the npm command to execute tests
+Use the npm command to execute tests.

 ```bash
 npm install